My Tho, Vietnam

-There are rivers and there are RIVERS!
-The puny Pasig in the Philippines belongs to the former, the massive Mekong to the all-caps latter.
+There were rivers and there were RIVERS!
+The puny Pasig in the Philippines belonged to the former, the massive Mekong to the all-caps latter.

-As in any delta, the river splinters into many branches before it spills its contents to the sea.
-The Mekong River delta has 9 such branches, hence the area is called the Nine Dragon Delta in Vietnamese.
-The silt-laden waters are actually melted snow from the Tibetan Himalayas.
-The murk is composed of organic remnants of the countries the river cuts through: China (Tibet and Yunnan), Myanmar, Thailand, Laos, Cambodia, and finally, Vietnam.
+As in any delta, the river splintered into many branches before spilling its contents to the sea.
+The Mekong River delta had nine such branches called the Nine Dragon Delta in Vietnamese.
+The silt-laden waters were actually melted snow from the Tibetan Himalayas.
+The murk was composed of organic remnants of the countries the river cut through: China (Tibet and Yunnan), Myanmar, Thailand, Laos, Cambodia, and finally, Vietnam.

 We arranged for a day-long trip (TNK Travel, $9 per person).
 Since there were only four of us, we ended up in a van with various groups of multinational tourists.
 Eavesdropping for a pastime was out of the question.
 We settled at the back expecting a sleepy ride.
 Just as we negotiated the highway, the van vroomed at full tilt, suspending our asses in mid-air with every small bump on the road.
 That was the bumpiest ride ever on an otherwise well-paved highway!
 As Ayee (my travelling companion) put it, it seemed our brains had been rearranged.
 Preparatory ritual before facing the dragon, I supposed.

 After 2 hours of having our neurons winnowed like grain, we arrived at My Tho, a city sitting on the delta.
 There, we boarded a motorboat to navigate across the Draconian Dragon – the Mighty Mekong.
 It was the biggest river I had seen so far; it took all of 45 minutes to cross its width.